Roofing a Conservatory

 This blog discusses the different u-values for conservatory roofs.

-One of the biggest benefits of roofing a conservatory is improved energy efficiency.
+One of the biggest benefits of a solid tile conservatory roof is improved energy efficiency.
 Most conservatories are built with either a polycarbonate roof or a glass roof.
 As both materials are translucent it does mean that it lets the sun in, which means in the summer, you can find that your conservatory is too hot to use.
 You also find that in the winter due to their u-values it can be expensive keeping your conservatory warm enough to use.

 What does u-value mean?